kyladawon/recipe_review_research/README.md

 We decided to take a closer look at which columns impact the missingness of reviews in the "reviews" column by creating a pivot table, where we grouped the data by the rating (from 1 to 5) and set the values to be the sum of the tag_count per recipe.

+<< embed chart here >>

 It seems as though recipes with a higher rating generally have more tags, whether a review is missing or not.
 However, we also noticed that recipes where the reviews were not missing also had significantly more tags than recipes with missing reviews.
 This is probably because